DEADLINE TO APPLY AND UPLOAD VIDEO IS 11:59 PM SEPTEMBER 21, 2022

 • McMaster students competing in the Challenge must upload their finished videos to this MacDrive folder.

-• The competition is open to current (registered) graduate students at McMaster.
+• The competition is open to current (registered) graduate students only at McMaster.

 • Students should review the Innovation Challenge rules on the U21 website, including the section on Intellectual Property, before filming their video and submitting.
 You will also find winning submissions from an earlier Innovation Challenge available for viewing.

-McMaster University can submit up to four videos in the U21/PwC competition.
+McMaster University can submit 2 videos in the U21/PwC competition.
 Students should not submit videos directly to the U21/PwC competition.